ivmai/bdwgc/README.md

     #define malloc(n) GC_malloc(n)
     #define calloc(m,n) GC_malloc((m)*(n))

-For small pieces of VERY allocation intensive code, gc_inl.h includes some allocation macros that may be used in place of `GC_malloc` and friends.
+For small pieces of VERY allocation intensive code, gc_inline.h includes some allocation macros that may be used in place of `GC_malloc` and friends.